 The Super Speedy Cider Squeezy 6000 was basically a 30 minute Appeal to Tradition.
 The episode had the Apple Family making cider the traditional way until Flim and Flam came into town in a new machine that made cider.
 They entered into a contest to see who can make the most cider in an allotted amount of time and while The Apple Family lost the contest, they still kept the farm and kept their traditional ways because the machine made cider was terrible.

 Deconstructed in Final Fantasy X, as the people of Spira rely solely on the tradition of the Grand Summoner and their pilgrimages in order to defeat Sin and bring about The Calm (the period in which the populace can live without fear of their villages being randomly destroyed by an evil whale-thingy).
 However, this only lasts for a few months at most, so Sin would return again, and perpetuate the 'spiral of death' that the land is caught in.
 In addition, the machina-using Al Bhed, the only ones who challenge the ritual because of what happens to the summoner in the process, are ostracized by the rest of society, as they believe that Sin was born because of the use of machines.
+And it turns out it was actually the traditional Summoner's sword that was allowing Sin to come back, among other factors.

 The British general Sir Charles Napier, during his deployment in India in the 1840s, attended the funeral pyre of a local dignitary, when he, to his horror, saw the wife of the deceased being led onto the pyre.
 Napier ordered his men to intervene and hang the offenders.
 When an outraged local priest asked by what right he had killed men for following their people's tradition of burning widows alongside their dead husbands, Napier answered: "My people have a tradition of hanging men who attempt to murder women".